 Sue: Glen McCoy.
 Any relation to Sylvester?

-Me: No. He wrote two episodes of Angels – which were seminal – but he’s probably best known for his crisps.
+Me: No. He wrote two episodes of Angels – which were seminal, by the way – but he’s probably best known for his crisps.

 Sue: I don’t believe it.
-Peri is wearing something sensible for a change.
+Peri is actually wearing something sensible for a change.

 The Doctor and Peri are bickering about where to go next.

-Sue: He just pushed her away!
-I remember when the Doctor and his companions used to have some chemistry.
-Their relationship is actually getting worse.
+Sue: He just pushed her!
+Remember when the Doctor and his companions used to have chemistry?
+This relationship is actually getting worse.

 The Doctor is in a terrible mood.

-Sue: His perm has relaxed a bit.
-Pity I can’t say the same for the rest of him.
+Sue: His perm has relaxed a bit, it’s just a pity you can’t say the same about the rest of him.

 The Doctor wants to visit the constellation of Andromeda.

-Sue: Peri stares at the Doctor as if she’s madly in love with him, even though he’s treating her like shit.
+Sue: Peri stares at the Doctor like she’s madly in love with him, even though he’s treating her like absolute shit.
 This is an abusive relationship.

 Sue: I know!
 Let’s stage the musical right here!

-Sue: It must be a dress rehearsal because they haven’t put the sets up yet.
-It’s a very bland planet so far.
+Sue: It must be a rehearsal, because they haven’t put the sets up yet.

-Sue: Has the Doctor tuned the scanner into Top of the Pops by mistake?
+Sue: Has the Doctor tuned the scanner to Top of the Pops by mistake?

 Sue: When did Peri meet the Daleks?
 I don’t remember that.

-Me: Neither did Eric Saward and he ****ing wrote the thing!
+Me: Neither did Eric Saward and he ****ing wrote this!

-Sue: Has he been mixing alcohol with his antibiotics again?
-And why is he so horrible to Peri?
+Sue: Why is he so horrible to Peri?
 And why does she put up with it?
-This is depressing.
+This is so depressing.

 Meanwhile, on the planet Karfel…